Tornc/mc-vehicles/skiploader_patched/README.md

-Do note that this design has been patched for quite a while.
+Note that this design has been patched for quite a while.

+If you're having difficulties setting up the loader, do take a look at the world download (the zip file).